Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Introduction

 We have performed a simulation of a disk galaxy using the finite-volume, gravito-hydrodynamics code \AREPO{} \citep{2010MNRAS.401..791S}.
-We use the galaxy formation model Stars and MUltiphase Gas in GaLaxiEs \citep[SMUGGLE;][]{2019MNRAS.489.4233M}.
-This disk galaxy exhibits almost no evolution in the bar pattern speed over several Gyr when the gas phase is accounted for and properly modeled.
-This behavior has been observed in a few previous works \citep{1993AA...268...65F, 2010ApJ...719.1470V, 2014MNRAS.438L..81A}.
-However, we are the first to demonstrate that the behavior ought to be present in a large fraction of galaxies, since it occurs in our simulation with gas fractions as low as about $5\%$.
-We are also the first to provide a physical explanation of the behavior with clear observational predictions.
+We use the galaxy formation model Stars and MUltiphase Gas in GaLaxiEs \citep[\SMUGGLE{};][]{2019MNRAS.489.4233M}.
+This disk galaxy exhibits almost no evolution in the bar pattern speed over several Gyr when the gas phase is accounted for and robustly modeled.
+This behavior has been observed in previous works \citep{1993AA...268...65F, 2007ApJ...666..189B, 2009ApJ...707..218V, 2010ApJ...719.1470V, 2014MNRAS.438L..81A}.
+We propose a new physical explanation for this stable behavior.

+In particular, we find that the presence of a gas phase in a barred galaxy can arrest the process by which the dark matter halo brakes the bar.
+The constant positive torque on the bar by the gas causes the bar's resonance to reside in regions which have become depopulated.
+In the halo wake picture, this is equivalent to no new material being available to reinforce the wake.
+We show that this occurs in a Milky Way-like disk with gas fractions as low as about $5\%$.

-We show synthetic \textit{Hubble Space Telescope} images of our barred galaxy in a case with and without gas in Fig.~\ref{fig:overview}.
-We see that the bar grows longer and stronger without gas, while it remains at approximately the same length and strength when gas is included.
-Details on the production of these synthetic images are given in Appendix~\ref{app:hst}.
+We show stellar mass distributions of our barred galaxy in a case with and without gas in Fig.~\ref{fig:overview}.
+We see that the bar grows longer and stronger without gas (bar length shown as a white bar), while it remains at approximately the same length and strength when gas is included.
+As the bar without gas slows down, the corotation radius (white dashed circle) grows larger with time.

 In Section~\ref{sec:methods}, we describe our initial setup, numerical model, and details on our bar analysis procedures.
 In Section~\ref{sec:results}, we summarize the main results from our findings.
 We discuss these findings at more length and in the context of previous research in Section~\ref{sec:discussion} before concluding in Section~\ref{sec:conclusions}.